-- Due to the limit set by the API (it delivers only the last 3200 Tweets of the requested user), we risk to systematically miss tweets of very active accounts: those who would have tweeted more than 3200 tweets between January 1st and July 1st or those who would have exceeded that limit during the \sim 2 month period of each collection step hold after July 1st 2020 until the end.
-Although most of such accounts are automated (bots) or institutional ones, like @nytimes itself, one cannot rule out a priori the existence of accounts of very active individuals.
+• Due to the limit set by the API (it delivers only the last 3200 Tweets of the requested user), we risk to systematically miss tweets of very active accounts: those who would have tweeted more than 3200 tweets between January 1st and July 1st or those who would have exceeded that limit during the ~ 2 month period of each collection step hold after July 1st 2020 until the end.
+Although most of such accounts are automated (bots) or institutional ones, like @nytimes itself, one cannot rule out a priori, the existence of accounts of very active individuals.
 Notice that such users need to write at least about 18 tweets per day, on average, in the first six months and many more in the following collection periods (every two months), which is certainly possible but not typical of the standard user.

-Nevertheless, in order to evaluate to what extent our sample is likely to contain incomplete users -accounts for which we could not get the full set of the content they published- we set a conservative criterion to detect them.
+Nevertheless, in order to evaluate to what extent our sample is likely to contain incomplete users accounts for which we could not get the full set of the content they published- we set a conservative criterion to detect them.
 We count the number of users for which we collected more than 3000 tweets.
 This strict bound leaves a generous room for deleted tweets, which although not downloaded, still count against the 3200 limit.
-Since we can collect at most 3200 tweets at each point in time, we cannot exclude a priori, that a user wrote all these tweets and even more during one of our collections cycles (and few or none in the other cycles).
+Since we can collect at most 3200 tweets at each point in time, we can not exclude a priori, that a user wrote all these tweets and even more during one of our collections cycles (and few or none in the other cycles).
 However, we do not observe such inhomogeneous behavior, in spite of the fact that our sample contains users who exceed 18000 tweets in all the period.
 We are therefore confident that the strict bound set here overestimates the fraction of incomplete users considerably.
-According to this strict criterion, we estimate that only less than 0.4% of all accounts are incomplete.
-Thus, the potential error should be small, in particular considering that our study makes a stronger usage of the number of unique users rather than the number of tweets. - The list of followers was fixed at the beginning of the study, such that we do not include users which started following @nytimes after July 1st 2020, slightly underestimating the influence of new and short lived accounts. - In the same way we cannot exclude that some accounts we sampled stopped following @nytimes at some point during our period of study. - Naturally, we do not consider in our sample tweets from deleted, suspended and private accounts.
+According to this strict criterion, we estimate that only less than 0.4% of all accounts are incomplete such that the induced error should be small, in particular considering that our study makes a stronger usage of the number of users rather than the number of tweets.

+- The list of followers was fixed at the beginning of the study, such that we do not include users which started following @nytimes after July 1st 2020, slightly underestimating the influence of new and short lived accounts. - In the same way we can not exclude that some accounts we sampled stopped following @nytimes sometime during our period of study. - Naturally, we do not consider in our sample tweets from deleted, suspended and private accounts.
-Following a similar technique, we also collected a smaller sample of about a million users who do not follow @ nytimes but who follow at least one of other seven most followed US news media accounts.
-We do not include followers of secondary accounts (e.g., those of "breaking news", like @CNNbreaking).

-Table 3 describes the different sources from where we have collected the sample of Twitter users interested in US news that we have studied in this work.
+Following a similar technique, we also collected a smaller sample of about a million users who do not follow @nytimes but who follow instead, at least one of other seven most followed US news media accounts.
+We do not include followers of secondary accounts for example, those of "breaking news", like @CNNbreaking.
+Table III describes the different sources from where we have collected the sample of Twitter users interested in US news that we have studied in this work.

 We collected a uniform sample of these users proportional to the number of followers each medium has, in the last weeks of March 2021.
 This means that the problem of missing tweets from very active accounts is worse for this data set.
-However, the fraction of incomplete accounts remains small < 0.3% (even smaller than for the @nytimes dataset, because we only had one cycle causing fewer false positives).
-Again, this dataset in the form of user and tweet ids is available at58.
+However, the fraction of incomplete accounts remains small < 0.3% (even smaller than for the